HenryLoenwind/enderio-wiki/Fluid-Conduits.md

 #### Channels (*4*) (Ender Fluid Conduits only)

-Channels are used to split a single item conduit network into multiple networks that act independently.
+Channels are used to split a single fluid conduit network into multiple networks that act independently.

 There are 16 different channels.
 Each of them has a different color, corresponding to the 16 minecraft colors: